How to get started

 Setting up your own donor-advised fund is easier than you think.
 Here are four simple steps to guide you along.

-- Select the type of donor-advised fund you wish to set up – it can be a flow-through fund, endowment fund or term endowment fund.
+- Select the type of donor-advised fund you wish to set up – it can be a flow-through fund, an endowment fund or an investible flow-through fund.

 - Decide on how much to donate – it can be an upfront lump sum or a pledged amount.